When I was first starting out as a blogger nine years ago, things were totally different.

 Either way, I find that there’s nothing better in life than helping others, so why not give one of these options a try?

-After all, you can inevitably end up making a hefty full-time income as well as doing something you love for a living.
+After all, blogging can be extremely lucrative.
+Plus, you get to do something you love for a living.
 And that what I call a win-win situation.

 What are your top tips in terms of how to make money with a blog for beginners?
 Let me know in the comments!